NetCordDev/NetCord/Documentation/guides/http-events/webhook-events.md

 ## Setting Up

-To receive Webhook Events from Discord, use @NetCord.Hosting.Rest.RestClientServiceCollectionExtensions.AddDiscordRest* to add the @NetCord.Rest.RestClient, then call @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseWebhookEvents* to map the webhook events route, and use @NetCord.Hosting.AspNetCore.WebhookHandlerServiceCollectionExtensions.AddWebhookHandler* to register handlers for specific webhook events.
+To receive Webhook Events from Discord, do the following:

+1. Add the @NetCord.Rest.RestClient using @NetCord.Hosting.Rest.RestClientServiceCollectionExtensions.AddDiscordRest*.
+2. Map the webhook events route by calling @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseWebhookEvents*.
+3. Register handlers for specific webhook events using @NetCord.Hosting.AspNetCore.WebhookHandlerServiceCollectionExtensions.AddWebhookHandler*.

 [!code-cs[Program.cs](Introduction.WebhookEvents/Program.cs?highlight=8,20)]

-You can inject any services from DI you want.
-You can also control the lifetime of the injected services by specifying a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
+You can inject any DI services your handler needs.
+To control the lifetime of those injected services, specify a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
 See an example below:

 [!code-cs[Delegate-based Webhook Event handler registration with lifetime](Introduction.WebhookEvents/WebhookHandlerExamples.cs#L12-L16)]

-You can also use class-based handlers.
-To do so, implement the @NetCord.Hosting.AspNetCore.IWebhookHandler interface of your choice and register it using @NetCord.Hosting.AspNetCore.WebhookHandlerServiceCollectionExtensions.AddWebhookHandler*.
+Alternatively, you can use a class-based handler.
+Implement the @NetCord.Hosting.AspNetCore.IWebhookHandler interface of your choice and register it with @NetCord.Hosting.AspNetCore.WebhookHandlerServiceCollectionExtensions.AddWebhookHandler*.

 [!code-cs[ApplicationDeauthorizedWebhookHandler.cs](Introduction.WebhookEvents/ApplicationDeauthorizedWebhookHandler.cs#L6-L15)]

-Example registration:
+Register it as follows:
 [!code-cs[Class-based Webhook Handler Registration](Introduction.WebhookEvents/WebhookHandlerExamples.cs#L21)]

-You can control the handler's lifetime by specifying a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
+To control the lifetime of a single class handler, specify a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
 See an example below:

 [!code-cs[Class-based Webhook Handler Registration with lifetime](Introduction.WebhookEvents/WebhookHandlerExamples.cs#L26)]

-You can also register all public class-based handlers in an assembly using @NetCord.Hosting.AspNetCore.WebhookHandlerServiceCollectionExtensions.AddWebhookHandlers*.
+To register every public class-based handler in an assembly at once, use @NetCord.Hosting.AspNetCore.WebhookHandlerServiceCollectionExtensions.AddWebhookHandlers*.

 [!code-cs[Registering all public class-based Webhook Handlers in an assembly](Introduction.WebhookEvents/WebhookHandlerExamples.cs#L31)]

-You can also set the lifetime of the registered handlers by specifying a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
+For assembly-wide registration, you can set the lifetime of the discovered handlers by specifying a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
 See an example below:

 [!code-cs[Registering all public class-based Webhook Handlers in an assembly with lifetime](Introduction.WebhookEvents/WebhookHandlerExamples.cs#L36)]